Slope (Gradient) of a Straight Line

 Positive or Negative?

-- Starting from the left end of the line going across to the right is positive
+- Starting from the left and going across to the right is positive

 (but going across to the left is negative). - Up is positive, and down is negative